PDF Download of single chapter (paid subscription required): The Long Now, Pt. 2 – Make, Protect, Teach

 To paraphrase Margaret Mead, never doubt that a small group of thoughtful, committed Makers, Protectors and Teachers can change the world.
 Indeed, it is the only thing that ever has!

-PDF Download (Paid Subscription Required): The Long Now, Pt.
+PDF Download of single chapter (paid subscription required): The Long Now, Pt.
 2 – Make, Protect, Teach